ULL-MII-SYTWS-2122/gh-issues/README.md

 # gh-issues

-This extension emulates some basic operations to get, create and modify issues.
+Extension that emulates some basic operations to get, create and modify issues.

 ## Installation